laidani/timeline-javafX/README.md

 # TimeLine-JavaFX
 Basic idea about a TimeLine using JavaFX

-In this example we use Java 8, jfoenix-1.9.0, Netbeans, Scene Builder.
+In this example we use Java 8, jfoenix-1.9.0, Netbeans, Scene Builder, lombok.

-The result of this Application is

-# TimeLine-JavaFX

-Basic idea about a TimeLine using JavaFX

 ### Prerequisites